kevinbtalbert/CDSW_AMP_CPU-ONLY-MISTRAL7B-CHATBOT/README.md

-# CDF to CML with LLama2 model
+# CDF to CDSW with LLama2 model
 Leverage the Llama2 model for creating a UI or API derived from your own knowledge base, scraped from your organization's website.
 This AMP contains the files to host an open source Llama2-based model and an accompanying UI or API.
 This AMP enables organizations to deploy a custom chatbot, currated to data scraped from a website (or websites) sitemap(s) using CDF (NiFi).

 ![](/assets/catalog-entry.png)